Apartment and Condos: Green Organics Cart

 Kitchen Food Scrap Container

-The property manager or owner, or whoever pays the garbage bill, can call Republic Services at (925) 685-4711 to request a 3-gallon kitchen food scraps container at no cost, once annually.
+The property owner or manager (account manager) can call Republic Services at (925) 685-4711 to request a 3-gallon kitchen food scraps container at no cost every two years.
 One will be delivered by the following service day, and placed in the enclosure.

-To compost food scraps in your green organics cart, residents are encouraged to use newspaper, paper bags or BPI-Certified compostable bags to wrap food.
-Residents can also dump food loose into the green cart.
+Residents are encouraged to use an indoor kitchen container and dump loose food scraps from their kitchen container directly into the green cart, or use newspaper, paper bags or BPI-Certified compostable bags to wrap food.
 No plastic accepted in the green cart.
 It is best to cover food scraps with green material, and if needed, place a piece of cardboard or newspaper at the bottom of your green cart to avoid sticking.
 Click here to learn more about composting food scraps in your green organics cart.

 The following organic materials are accepted in the green organics cart: